Platform engineering on Google Cloud —

 The work behind the work

-215 real production failure cases across six domains: IAM and identity, networking and connectivity, encryption and key management, deployment and promotion, AI serving infrastructure, and IaC generation failures.
+Before writing a line of Terraform, I mapped every failure pattern across six domains of Google Cloud infrastructure: IAM and identity, networking and connectivity, encryption and key management, deployment and promotion, AI serving infrastructure, and IaC generation failures.
+215 real production cases.
 Platform engineering post-mortems.
 IAM misconfigurations that took down production.
 Vertex AI service agent grants that nobody knew existed until the deployment failed.
 AI-generated Terraform that passed linting and broke in production.

 The YAML a developer writes: